Amoxicillin

 No medicine is completely safe for every patient.
 Talk with your veterinarian about:

-• Any other medicines or supplements your pet is receiving
+• Any other medicines or supplements your animal is currently receiving.

-• Any health problems your pet has now, or has had before
+• Any health problems your animal has now, or has had before.

-• Any past bad reactions your pet has had to medicines
+• Any unwanted reactions your animal has had to medicines in the past.

-• The possible risks of using this medicine if your pet is pregnant or nursing
+• The possible risks of using this medicine if your animal is pregnant or nursing.

 Warnings for animals

-• In animals that have an allergy to this medicine or to other penicillin-type antibiotics
+• In animals that have an allergy to this medicine or to other penicillin medicines.

-• In rabbits, guinea pigs, rodents, or other pocket pets, because amoxicillin may be harmful or fatal in these animals
+• In rabbits, guinea pigs, rodents, or other pocket pets.
+In these animals, amoxicillin may be dangerous or deadly.

 Some animal competitions do not allow certain medicines.
-If your animal competes, check the rules while your animal is taking any medication.
+If your animal competes, confirm the rules while your animal is taking this medicine.

 Warnings for humans

-• If you are allergic to penicillin-type antibiotics, wear gloves or do not handle this medicine.
+If you are allergic to penicillin antibiotics, wear gloves or do not handle this medicine.
+After handling it, wash your hands.

 How do I give this medication?

-Give this medicine exactly the way your veterinarian prescribed it.
+Give this medicine exactly the way your veterinarian directed.
 Follow the directions on the prescription label.

 • You may give it with food or without food.
-Giving it with food may help prevent stomach upset.
+Giving it with food may help avoid stomach upset.

-• For liquids, measure using an oral syringe, a medicine cup, or a dosing spoon.
+• For liquids, use an oral syringe, a medicine cup, or a dosing spoon to measure.
 Do not use kitchen spoons or other household measuring tools.

 Side effects